Have you ever sat at your computer (or in this day and age, your phone), swearing because you couldn’t get it to do what you wanted to do?

 And of course I have to cover: Marketing Tools

-Yeah, it’s 2017 and online marketing is the focus for most of us.
+Yeah, online marketing is the focus for most of us.
 But how do you make that marketing effective?

 One of the best ways is to make it visually appealing.
 After all, people decide with a glance if they’re interested in what you’re posting — often without even reading the text!
 So pictures and graphics are the way to go here.

 How do you make that work if you’re not a photographer or good at designing stuff?